← Back to all posts

 Why the answer was yes

-Two weeks ago I made a small decision that paid for itself last night.
-I provisioned a second account on the ESXi host.
+Two weeks ago I made a small call that paid for itself last night.
+I made a second account on the ESXi host.
 It is not me.
-It is a service account named after one of my AI agents, and it has Administrator role on the host.
-The account exists so that the agent can spin up VMs and manage them without me being in the loop.
-That same account turned out to be exactly the break-glass access I needed when my own credential failed.
+It is a service account named after one of my AI agents.
+It has admin role on the host.
+The account exists so the agent can spin up VMs and run them without me.
+That same account turned out to be the break-glass key I needed when my own login failed.

-The reply came back immediately.
+The reply came back fast.
 Yes, the agent had access.
-The agent verified auth was live, confirmed the API endpoint for the change, and asked one question.
-Did I want to supply the new password, or have the agent generate a strong random one and send it back.
-I said generate.
-Five seconds later there was a new password in my Telegram, the rotation had returned success, and I was logging into the web UI.
+The agent checked auth was live.
+It found the API call for the change.
+It asked one question.
+Did I want to set the new password, or have the agent build a strong random one and send it back?
+I said build.
+Five seconds later there was a new password in my Telegram.
+The rotate had returned success.
+I was logging into the web UI.

 Total time from "fuck I'm locked out" to "I'm in" was about ninety seconds.
 Most of that was me typing.